 Following the major decline in fauna observed in spring 2016, we observed signs of benthic faunal recovery in both abundance and number of species in autumn 2017.
 In spring 2017 there had been a subsequent decline in both the abundance and number of species of benthic fauna at lease sites concomitant with the return of very low DO concentrations in bottom waters throughout the harbour.
 In the June 2018 survey we again observed a recovery in both abundance and number of species collected from the benthic fauna relative to the decline observed in spring 2017.
 In the December 2018 report we noted that the subsequent decline in oxygen levels in Spring 2018 wasn't as low as observed in the previous two springs and didn't continue for as long.
 The results of the January 2019 survey of benthic fauna suggested that the fauna was less affected as a result.
-In this survey, abundance and species diversity had increased from that observed in January 2019 consistent with the recovery observed in winter in previous years; however, the results vary by location.
+In the June 2019 survey, abundance and species diversity had increased from that observed in January 2019 consistent with the recovery observed in winter in previous years; however, the results varied by location.
+In this survey, the prolonged decrease in oxygen over winter/spring 2019 resulted in fewer macrofauna and less species than in the June 2019; however, faunal abundance and species numbers were similar to that observed in January 2019 survey, although again this varied by location.